-1. Election of one Class I director (or if the nominee is not available for election, a substitute designated by the Board of Directors).
+1. Election of two Class II directors (or if the nominee is not available for election, a substitute designated by the Board of Directors).

+Nominee Class Term

+Richard L. Daerr, Jr. II Three years

+J. Michael Pearson П Three years

+FOR ALL [ ]

+WITHHOLD ALL [ ]

-Nominee Thomas N. Amonett Class I Term Three years FOR ALL WITHHOLD ALL FOR ALL EXCEPT []
+FOR ALL EXCEPT

-2. Approval of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm.
+2. Approval of the appointment of Grant Thornton LLP as to Company's independent registered public accounting fir ABSTAIN [ ] m.

-FOR [] AGAINST [] ABSTAIN [ ----- --- --- --------- --- --- --------- ---

-If you wish to vote in accordance with the recommendations of the Board of Directors, you need only sign and date this proxy on the reverse side - you do not need to mark any boxes.
+If you wish to vote in accordance with the recommendation of need to mark any boxes. s of the Board of Directors, you need only sign and d ate this proxy on the reverse side -

-CONTINUED AND TO BE SIGNED AND DATED ON THE REVERSE SIDE
+CONTINUED AND T BE SIGNED AND DATED ON THE REVERSE SI DE